afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 Some namespaces are implemented with the help of auxiliary modules which are not exposed at *SimWheel.h*, one *cpp* file for each:

 - *adcTools*: Reading of ADC pins.
-- *AnalogMultiplexerInput.cpp*: Everything related to multiplexed buttons/switches.
+- *AnalogMultiplexerInput*: Everything related to multiplexed buttons/switches.
-- *ButtonMatrixInput.cpp*: Everything related to button/switch matrices.
+- *ButtonMatrixInput*: Everything related to button/switch matrices.
 - *debugUtils.cpp*: Minor utilities for debugging and testing.
 - *PolledInput*: Related to inputs that must be read in a polling (or sampling) loop.
-Defines two main c++ classes: `AnalogPolledInput` and `DigitalPolledInput`
+Defines two main c++ classes: `AnalogAxisInput` and `DigitalPolledInput`
-- *RotaryEncoderInput.cpp*: Everything related to rotary encoders.
+- *RotaryEncoderInput*: Everything related to rotary encoders.
 - *SerialNotification*: For the testing of user notifications through the USB serial interface.
-- *ShiftRegistersInput.cpp*: Everything related to serialized buttons/switches.
+- *ShiftRegistersInput*: Everything related to serialized buttons/switches.
+- *I2CExpanderInputs*: Everything related to GPIO expanders on the I2C bus.

 ### Principle of single responsibility